 - Finally, type the comment you want to insert.

 - Alternatively, you can use your mouse to insert comments.
 Select the cell and right–click the mouse and then, go to Insert Comment from the drop-down menu.

-5 Easy Ways to Print with Comments in Excel
+How to Print with Comments in Excel: 5 Easy Ways